Trenton Park Is Open Year-round!

 Due to recent damage on the new Trans Canada Trail & grass areas of Trenton Park, the public is reminded that the use of off road vehicles is prohibited at Trenton Park.
 This ban includes, but is not limited to: four wheelers & dirt bikes.
 This ban is to protect the Park’s environmentally-sensitive hiking trails, as well as protect the safety of all trail users & wildlife.
 This ban is in place for drivers of ALL ages and a fine of $150.00 will be enforced.

 Fishing at Trenton Park

-The ponds at Trenton Park are stocked every year in May prior to the Pictou County Rivers Associations Children's Fisherama.
-The Park does not continuously stock the ponds..
-For fishing at the Park we ask that you follow the Nova Scotia regulations which can be found in the Nova Scotia Anglers' Handbook and 2019 Summary of Regulations.
+The Park does not stock the ponds.
+For fishing at the Park we ask that you follow the Nova Scotia regulations which can be found in the Nova Scotia Anglers' Handbook and 2021 Summary of Regulations.
 Anyone over the age of 16 must have a valid fishing license

 Trenton Parks & Recreation